linden-gan/Eigen-Face/README.md

 inside of the Training directory (I didn't commit my training data file since it contains my friends' and my private photos (yeah we need human faces :P), which means you need to collect your training data by your own).
-Basically, the mathematical abstraction of training is just linear algebra: an image is merely a set of numerous RGB values, and by converting it to grey scale, we can have a vector with n entries with values from 0 to 255.
-Assume we have m images, then we can put these m image vectors into the m rows of a matrix, thus forming an m by n matrix M. We compute the dot product of M and M's transpose, which is M's covariance matrix.
+Basically, the mathematical abstraction of training is just linear algebra: an image is merely a set of numerous RGB values, and by converting it to grey scale, we can have a vector with _n_ entries with values from 0 to 255.
+Assume we have _m_ images, then we can put these _m_ image vectors into the _m_ rows of a matrix, thus forming an _m_ by _n_ matrix _M_.
+We compute the dot product of _M_ and _M_'s transpose, which is _M_'s covariance matrix.
 Next, we compute the eigenvectors of it.
 Each eigenvector represent one component, or dimension/characteristic, of a human face.

-Now, suppose we have $\alpha$
+Now, suppose we have eigenvectors e_1, e_2, e_3, ..., e_m.
+Note that eigenvectors with the bigger eigenvalues are more "important", or "dominant", and vice versa.
+Now, we can concisely represent any human faces by the linear combination of these _m_ eigenvectors.
+For example, face _A_ is approximately `1.6` times e_1 plus `-10.4` times e_2 plus ... plus `0.01` times e_m.
+By approximately, it means we are actually working on the _projection_ of face _A_ to the characteristic subspace spanned by those eigenvectors.
+Projection is the best approximation we can make.
+Now, we can have a unique "key" for each face!
+For face
+A, its key is `1.6`, `-10.4`, ..., `0,01`.
+Note that these keys can best capture the main characteristics of a human face, since it's derived from the eigenvectors.
+We store each user's key in database, and when someone scans their face to try to log in, we use the same method to generate a key for this unknown face, and compare this key to keys in database.
+If the difference (2-norm) between this face and a face in our database is small enough, then we are confident to say that these two faces belong to the same person.
+So, we can let them log in.